Tamirucode/react-todoitem/README.md

 ## React Component

- - In the project, I used functional component with hooks.
+ - In this project, I used functional component with hooks.
 The components are provided by below

     - ToDoList :-            which returns individual todolist created by user with delete and edit button functionality